Austin Nola’s three-run homer enables Marco Gonzales to relax way to easy 7-3 Mariners’ victory

 The left-hander struggled early, then completely turned things around after Austin Nola’s three-run homer put Seattle ahead and the Mariners went on to 7-3 victory over the Texas Rangers on Monday night at T-Mobile Park.

+“After Austin Nola’s home run I had a big boost of confidence,” said Gonzales, who allowed two runs in seven innings .
+“I thought, ‘New game and let’s try to hold them right there.’ “

 It certainly looked bleak early for Gonzales.
 He was down 2-0 with one out in the top of the second inning with the bases loaded.
-Having allowed hits to six of the first 10 hitters he had faced, it looked as though he could be headed for an early exit.
+Having allowed hits to six of the first 10 hitters he had faced, it looked as if he could be headed for an early exit.

-But he struck out Danny Santana, then got Elvis Andrus to line out on the 12th pitch of the at-bat to escape further damage.
+But he struck out Danny Santana, then got Elvis Andrus to line out to right field on the 12th pitch of the at-bat to escape further damage.

+“The key to the game was the second inning,” said Mariners manager Scott Servais.
+“Marco’s got the bases loaded with no outs and he held them to one run, which was really key.
+He was able to shut it off and give us a chance and after that he got on a nice roll.”

+Servais said Gonzales finally getting Andrus out after the prolonged at-bat was the biggest moment.

 Nola inflicted some big-time damage on Texas in the bottom of the second.
 With runners on first and second with two outs, he lined the first pitch he saw just over the left-field fence, giving the Mariners and Gonzales a 3-2 lead.